Code-Institute-Submissions/Frida010-https-github.com-Frida010-Pawesome-grooming/README.md

 - The first section contains four images of different dogs and gives the user an extra additional clarification of what the website is for.
 - The images are there to entice the reader to want to know more.
-- The images lie horizontally next to each other and have a background color that makes them feel more coherent
+- The images lie horizontally next to each other and have a background color that makes them feel more coherent and connected.

 ![Screenshot of the row picture section](https://user-images.githubusercontent.com/129947589/240865800-1733538a-2c3a-4cb0-870d-5fc34f29fb78.png)